Resourcely-Inc/resourcely-action/README.md

 This is repo is to geernate the resourcely github action in the marketplace.

-To use this github action, you can specify the following
+To use this github action, you can specify like the following example

 ```
       - uses: Resourcely-Inc/resourcely-action@test_action